 When Trevor was in active addiction, this was his story to tell, but an underground network of helpers directed many families to me, and I was grateful to connect with the parents who were going through the disease of addiction in their underage child.
 And, they all agreed it was so good to know they were not alone in their crises.

-After four years of insanity caused by Trevor's cannabis use disorder and resulting addiction, my beautiful boy died on November 17, 2019, in his dorm room at Sonoma State, after ingesting a street pill that was a lethal dose of 3 types of fentanyl.
-His unformed brain caused the neurons to search out a higher high after being introduced to cannabis at age 14 while in high school.
+After four years of insanity caused by Trevor's cannabis use disorder and resulting addiction, my beautiful boy died on November 17, 2019, in his dorm room at Sonoma State, after ingesting a street pill that was a lethal dose of fentanyl.
+His unformed brain caused the neurons to search out a higher high after being introduced to cannabis at age 15 while in high school.
 He will forever be 18 years old, and our family’s life has been irreparably changed by his cannabis use disorder and subsequent choices.
-I now want to do all I can to honor his memory by preventing other teens from becoming statistics like Trevor, and to stop any other mothers from feeling the lifelong grief of losing your son at age 18 - or any age.
+I now want to do all I can to honor his memory by preventing other teens from becoming statistics like Trevor, and to stop any other parents from feeling the lifelong grief of losing your son at age 18 - or any age.

 Biology.
 How the brain is not fully formed until age 25 in most young adults, and the likelihood for addiction increases to 1 in 6 for youth using marijuana when starting before the brain has reached adulthood.